Chandrayaan-2: 'Everything... sensors, computers, command systems have to work perfectly

 The mission life of the orbiter will be one year while that of the lander and rover will be one lunar day which is equal to 14 earth days.

-A successful touch-down will make India the fourth country after Russia, the US and China to achieve a soft landing on the moon, and the first to launch a mission to the unexplored south polar region.
+A successful touch-down will make India the fourth country after Russia, the US and China to achieve a soft landing on the moon and the first to launch a mission to the unexplored south polar region.

 Sivan recently said the proposed soft landing was going to be a "terrifying" moment as the ISRO has not done it before.